noqqe/why-openbsd.rocks/content/fact/pid.md

 title: "PID randomization"
 ---

 OpenBSD has randomized PIDs.
-That means every process that is being spawned thats a random (unused) PID from the operating system.
-This prevents the user from PID prediction attacks.
+That means every process that is spawned gets a random (unused) PID from the operating system.
+This prevents users from making PID prediction attacks.

 Details: